CrossRef/event-data-user-guide/docs/index.md

 If you want to use CED for whatever reason, you are strongly encouraged to read the entire guide.
 CED is an open, flexible service that gathers data from a range of sources.
 It's important that you understand where the data comes from, how it's processed, and what you should bear in in mind when using it.

+**Once you have got an understanding for CED, follow the [Getting Started](best-practice/getting-started) guide to piece it all together**.

 Click the 'Next' button at the bottom of this page to get started...

 # Revision history